Quantum Mechanics in Terms of Realism

-{\narrower The most difficult point for such a field theory at present is how to include the atomic structure of matter and energy.
-For the theory in its basic principles is not an atomic one in so far as it operates exclusively with continuous functions of space, in contrast to classic al mechanics whose most important feature, the material point, squares with the atomistic structure of matter.
+The most difficult point for such a field theory at present is how to include the atomic structure of matter and energy.
+For the theory in its basic principles is not an atomic one in so far as it operates exclusively with continuous functions of space, in contrast to classical mechanics whose most important feature, the material point, squares with the atomistic structure of matter ...
+And yet a theory may perfectly well exist, which is in a genuine sense an atomistic one (and not merely on the basis of a particular interpretation), in which there is no localizing of the particles in a mathematical model.
+For example, in order to include the atomistic character of electricity, the field equations only need to involve that a three-dimensional volume of space on whose boundary the electrical density vanishes everywhere, contains a total electrical charge of an integral amount.
+Thus in a continuum theory, the atomistic character could be satisfactorily expressed by integral propositions without localizing the particles which constitute the atomistic system.
+Only if this sort of representation of the atomistic structure be obtained could I regard the quantum problem within the framework of a continuum theory as solved. \end{quote}